markoarthofer22/react-components/README.md

 The project includes a [Storybook](https://storybook.js.org/) for developing and testing components in isolation.

-To add a story for your component create a `*.stories.tsx` file.
-Preferably inside component you are creating.
+To add a story for your component create a `sandbox.stories.tsx` file.
+You can create file in `stories/` folder in a root of a package.

-Additionaly you can add `knobs` (more on [knobs](https://storybook.js.org/addons/storybook-addon-knobs-color-options)) for adding props trough storybook UI.
+~~Additionaly you can add `knobs` (more on [knobs](https://storybook.js.org/addons/storybook-addon-knobs-color-options)) for adding props trough storybook UI.

-You can also manually add stories using the Storybook [`storiesOf` API](https://storybook.js.org/docs/formats/storiesof-api/).
+You can also manually add stories using the Storybook [`storiesOf` API](https://storybook.js.org/docs/formats/storiesof-api/).~~

+**THIS IS DEPRECATED**

+After updating to Storybook 6.4 we are using [`controls` API](https://storybook.js.org/docs/react/essentials/controls) and [`args` API](https://storybook.js.org/docs/react/writing-stories/args)

+For easier development and maintenance **you must add** `development.mdx` file where you will describe your component.
+For templating you can copy stories and docs from other packages!
+[SEE DOCS](https://storybook.js.org/docs/react/writing-docs/docs-page#with-mdx-documentation) and [MDX USAGE](https://storybook.js.org/docs/react/writing-docs/mdx)

 ## Usage